Firefighters called to NY house fire discover ‘amazing Halloween decor’ instead

-Video given by the homeowner to the Glens Falls Fire Department shows the house they were called out to for a “confirmed structure fire.”
+Video shows the house the Glens Falls Fire Department was called out to for a “confirmed structure fire.”

 While some Facebook users applauded the creativity of the homeowner, one said it “might be a good idea to notify the fire department that you’re doing this so they know if they get a call for it.”